junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What a waste of manpower," Metatron glances around them, fake sighing.
 "Shouldn't you guys be fighting Crowley right now?
 Surely I'm not the only one who sees I'm not the bad guys here, when there's a demon trying to kill all our prophets and overpower Heaven and all angels?
 Those ash letters, that kind of provoke!
 Come on, how can you bear it?!
 Unless, of course, you already know without tablet, you can't win, so you need me.
 I'm your best hope to save all of you from Crowley right now."

-The surrounding angels change looks, glancing at Naomi uncertainly.
+The surrounding angels change uneasy looks, glancing at Naomi uncertainly.
+Metatron grins small, it seems he guessed it right, those message from Crowley did get through to Heaven.

 The look on Naomi's face wavers, but after a moment of silent debate, the suspicion and distrust dominates again.
 "We haven't seen you or heard from you for centuries.
 How do we know you're not lying?
 Maybe you were working with Crowley all this time!
 How else would he know how to find the angel tablet?"